Anavex Life Sciences Corp. (AVXL)'s Financial Results Comparing With Intercept Pharmaceuticals Inc. (NASDAQ:ICPT) | New Business Observer

 |2.64

-Anavex Life Sciences Corp. and Intercept Pharmaceuticals Inc. has shares held by institutional investors as follows: 12.4% and 70.8%.
+Institutional investors held 12.4% of Anavex Life Sciences Corp. shares and 70.8% of Intercept Pharmaceuticals Inc. shares.
 Anavex Life Sciences Corp.’s share held by insiders are 5.43%.
-Insiders Comparatively, held 22.9% of Intercept Pharmaceuticals Inc. shares.
+Insiders Competitively, held 22.9% of Intercept Pharmaceuticals Inc. shares.

 Performance